 This Mother’s Day, I’m grateful to Choices in Childbirth, an organization that helped guide me to where I am today and one that I know firsthand never stops fighting to improve birth outcomes and experiences for all moms.

 But let me back up: When I was pregnant with my first child, I assumed I would have my baby in a hospital with a doctor.
 I’d show up after my water broke, have a baby, and go home — like in the movies.

-I was only vaguely aware that a “birth plan” was a thing, and that I was in control of it.
+I was only vaguely aware that a “birth plan” was a thing and that I was in control.
 Then my mother told me to watch The Business of Being Born, which taught me that midwifery care was an option.
 I wound up birthing my son at home, attended by amazing midwives, and had the most transformative experiences of my life.
-It was the right choice for me and my family.
+It was the right choice for my family and me.

 Eager to be part of this community, I took several of Choices in Childbirth’s workshops during my second pregnancy.
-And now I speak at them, because I’ve become a doula and a childbirth educator myself.
+And now, I speak to them because I’ve become a doula and a childbirth educator.

 I want to make sure that choices are available to all women — will you join me and support Choices in Childbirth?
-From day one, I was particularly impressed by how they strive to involve women of color, non-traditional families, and other groups that are often left out of the conversation.
-This is real-world advocacy that truly changes lives.
+From day one, I was particularly impressed by how they strive to involve women of color, non-traditional families, and other groups often left out of the conversation.
+This is real-world advocacy that genuinely changes lives.

 There’s no better time to reflect on how important it is that our birth experiences–essentially, our initiation into motherhood — are thoughtful and positive.
 In honor of the mothers in your life, please keep this good work going by making a gift to Choices in Childbirth today.